mortonprod/DesignConcepts/README.md

 Design concepts which can be used for many different projects.
 The concepts are html and css (sass) with vanilla javascript (typescript) on the frontend and node as the backend.

+This uses canvases for complex pixel by pixel animation.
+Does not create a dom but interacts with pixels individually.

 ##Animation concepts with css

 Animation is time based and can only be placed on a single element.